chinchalinchin/static-html-template/README.md

 `cp .sample.env .env`

 See <i>.sample.env</i> environment file comments for more information on each environment variable.
-Then copy the static HTML sample configuration file into a new configuration file,

-`cp /frontend/src/assets/conf.sample.json /frontend/src/assets/conf.json`

-Copy in the static HTML documents you want rendered and add them to the <i>conf.json</i> accordingly.
-See example included in sample file.

-Once the application image context is configured (i.e. what you just did), invoke the <i>build-container.sh</i> shell script to build a Docker image.
+Next, invoke the <i>build-container.sh</i> shell script to build a Docker image.
 From the root directory,

 `./scripts/build-container.sh`